-The New Revolver accrues interest at one-month LIBOR plus 2.00%.
-The interest rates in effect as of December 31, 2021 and 2020 were 2.10% and 2.15%, respectively.
-As with Revolver 1, amounts available under the New Revolver are subject to a formula based on eligible consumer loans and MHP Notes and are secured by all accounts receivable and the consumer loans receivable and MHP Notes.
-The amount of available credit under the New Revolver was \$61,841 as of December 31, 2021.
-In connection with the New Revolver, the Company paid certain arrangement fees and other fees of approximately \$295, which were capitalized as unamortized debt issuance costs and will be amortized to interest expense over the life of the New Revolver.
+The Revolver accrues interest at one-month SOFR plus 2.00%.
+The interest rates in effect as of December 31, 2022 and 2022 were 6.12% and 2.10%, respectively.
+Amounts available under the Revolver are subject to a formula based on eligible consumer loans and MHP Notes and are secured by all accounts receivable, consumer loans and MHP Notes.
+The amount of available credit under the Revolver was \$17,400 and \$61,841 as of December 31, 2022 and 2021, respectively.
+In connection with the Revolver, the Company paid certain arrangement fees and other fees of approximately \$295, which were capitalized as unamortized debt issuance costs and will be amortized to interest expense over the life of the Revolver.

-For the years ended December 31, 2021 and 2020, interest expense under the Capital One Revolvers was \$887 and \$1,020, respectively.
-The outstanding balance as of December 31, 2021 and 2020 was \$8,159 and \$36,174, respectively.
-The New Revolver requires the Company to comply with certain financial and non-financial covenants.
-As of December 31, 2021, the Company was in compliance with all financial covenants, including that it maintain a tangible net worth of at least \$120,000 and that it maintain a ratio of debt to EBITDA of 4 to 1, or less.
-As of December 31, 2021, the Company was not in compliance with certain non-financial covenants and obtained a waiver from Capital One.
+For the years ended December 31, 2022 and 2021, interest expense under the Revolver was \$225 and \$887, respectively.
+The outstanding balance as of December 31, 2022 and 2021 was \$2,545 and \$7,993, respectively.
+The Revolver requires the Company to comply with certain financial and non-financial covenants.
+As of December 31, 2022, the Company was in compliance with all financial covenants, including that it maintain a tangible net worth of at least \$120,000 and that it maintain a ratio of debt to EBITDA of 4 to 1, or less.